benbuc/weather-symphony/README.md

 ### Docker

-We created a little Dockerfile to ease the setup of this project.
+We created a Dockerfile to ease the setup of this project.
 After cloning the repository you can use the following steps to build and run the container.

 1. The Docker container for the live demo can be build with:
    ```bash